jmongrio/jmongrio/README.md

 # **JASÓN MONGRILLO DÍAZ**
 ## About me
-I am a new developer, I consider myself honest, dedicated, patient, tolerant.
+I am a junior developer, I consider myself honest, dedicated, patient, tolerant.
 I'm respectful, I want to learn a lot of new things and do my job the best way.
 I am multitasking, flexible and efficient.
 ## Skills
 - C# .NET CORE
 - Entity Framework